theatlantic/django-south/docs/installation.rst

 South should work with versions of Django from 0.97-pre through to 1.2, although some features (such as multi-db) may not be available for older Django versions.

+Note that there's a known bug with PRAGMA with the SQLite module bundled with Python 2.5 - please upgrade to the version from the Python SQLite website if you're encountering issues.

 .. _installation-easy-install: